-Family members play a vital role in all aspects of treatment at Magnolia Ranch.
+Family members play a vital role in all aspects of Tennessee Family Recovery Programs at Magnolia Ranch.

 For our clients who are undergoing residential treatment, we strongly encourage a family therapy session once a week either at our clinical offices or via phone or video conference with the resident and licensed therapist present.
 The resident will be actively involved and issues such as boundaries, enabling, co-dependency, and potential familial trauma will be addressed.

 We believe that the mending of the family unit is such a crucial component of overall recovery, therefore, incorporate family therapy into the vast majority of our individualized programs.

 For our residents who are undergoing inpatient treatment, we strongly encourage a family therapy session once a week.
 If the family of the resident is nearby, they are urged to come to our office once a week for an hour-long session with one of our licensed therapists.